Skip to main content

 Key Points

-1. Here we use the @cloudbase/framework-plugin-database cloud database plugin.
+1. Here we use the @cloudbase/framework-plugin-database database plugin

-3. The permissions for the mess collection are readable by all users and writable only by the creator and administrators
+3. The mess collection has read access for all users and write access only for the creator and administrators.

-5. The cloud database plugin also supports configuration of indexes, custom security rules, and more.
-For detailed configuration instructions, please refer to the Cloud Database Plugin Configuration Documentation.
+5. The Database plugin also supports configuring indexes, custom security rules, and more.
+For detailed configuration instructions, refer to the Database Plugin Configuration Documentation.

 Using the Static Website Plugin

-In this step, we need to use the static website plugin to automatically deploy static web pages in the application.
+In this step, we need to use the static website plugin to automate the deployment of static web pages in the application.

-Add a field web under framework.plugins, where the value of the field is a JSON object.
+Add a field web under framework.plugins, where the value is a JSON object.

 {